vix-4800/syntra/docs/CONFIGURATION.md

 # Syntra Configuration Guide

-This document explains how to configure Syntra console commands using the unified `config.php` file.
+This document explains how to configure Syntra console commands using the unified `syntra.php` file.

 ## Overview

-Syntra uses a single configuration file (`config.php`) that controls:
+Syntra uses a single configuration file (`syntra.php`) that controls:

 -   **Console Access**: Which commands are available via CLI
 -   **Command Settings**: Tool-specific configurations (like config file paths)